renpy/pygame_sdl2/README.rst

 License
 -------

-New code written for pygame_sdl2, including all compiled code, is licensed under the Zlib license.
-A number of pure-python modules are taken wholesale from Pygame, and are licensed under the LGPL2.
+New code written for pygame_sdl2 is licensed under the Zlib license.
+Some code - including compiled code - is taken wholesale from Pygame, and is licensed under the LGPL2.
 Please check each module to determine its licensing status.

 See the COPYING.ZLIB and COPYING.LGPL21 files for details - you'll need